-All Mastercam tutorials have the following general requirements:
+All Mastercam 2019 tutorials have the following general requirements:

-- You must be comfortable using the Windows[®] operating system. - The tutorials cannot be used with Mastercam Demo/Home Learning Edition (HLE).
-The Demo/HLE file format (emcam) is different from the Mastercam file format (mcam), and basic Mastercam functions, such as file conversions and posting, are unavailable. - Each lesson in the tutorial builds on the mastery of preceding lesson's skills.
+- You must be comfortable using the Windows® operating system. - The tutorials cannot be used with Mastercam Demo/Home Learning Edition.
+The Demo/HLE file format (emcam) is different from Mastercam (mcam), and basic Mastercam functions, such as file conversions and posting, are unavailable. - Each lesson in the tutorial builds on the mastery of the preceding lesson's skills.
 We recommend that you complete them in order. - Additional files may accompany a tutorial.
-Unless the tutorial provides specific instructions on where to place these files, store them in a folder that can be accessed from the Mastercam workstation, either with the tutorial or in any location that you prefer. - You will need an internet connection to view videos that are referenced in the tutorials.
-All videos can be found on our YouTube channel: www.youtube.com/user/MastercamTechDocs. - All Mastercam tutorials require you to configure Mastercam to work in a default metric or English configuration.
+Unless the tutorial provides specific instructions on where to place these files, store them in a folder that can be access from the Mastercam 2019 workstation, either with the tutorial or in any location that you prefer. - You will need an internet connection to view videos that are referenced in the tutorials.
+All videos can be found on our YouTube channel: www.youtube.com/user/MastercamTechDocs - All Mastercam tutorials require you to configure Mastercam to work in a default Metric or Inch configuration.
 The tutorial provides instructions for loading the appropriate configuration file.